 In the absence of a statewide law, we should look at local laws.
 My predecessor, JP Sue Madison, brought forward a habitability ordinance for Washington County in 2020, and I took up the baton in January 2021.
 You can read the entire ordinance here.

-An ordinance at either the state or county level could help decrease the number of people experiencing homelessness here in District 12.
+An ordinance at the county level could help decrease the number of people experiencing homelessness here in District 12.
 The district has the bulk of the homeless population in Washington County.
-The Fayetteville Housing Authority (which covers all of Washington County except Springdale) is on track to get an additional $200,000 a year in voucher money on a permanent basis starting in 2021.
-But the vouchers can only be used on housing that meets HUD’s Housing Quality Standards.
+HUD vouchers can only be used on housing that meets the agency's Housing Quality Standards.
 Having more units that meet those standards will help reduce the number of people experiencing homelessness in our district.

 The Rising Cost of Housing

 In January 2021, I voted in favor of a new program providing $7.1 Million dollars in Emergency Rental Assistance to Washington County residents.
 The program is being run through the Fayetteville Housing Authority and the Springdale Housing Authority.
 I worked closely with the folks at the Fayetteville Housing Authority to help them get information and resources to get their program off the ground and make it a success.

 According to the rules set by the Treasury Department, 90% of the money has to be used for rental assistance.